chem330/chem330.github.io/lab-syllabus.md

 **Email:** [dfischer@wcu.edu](mailto:dfischer@wcu.edu)

 **Availability:** Email and office hours (see above) are the best ways to find me; I check emails several times per day through the evening M-F.  I also leave my office door open when I am available for drop-in questions, as time allows; if my door is open, you are welcome to stop in for help.
 (If my door is closed I am not available.)
 Typically this should be for quick questions that take no more than 5-10 minutes to answer.
-I have also created a [Discord server](https://discord.gg/gvr3kmm4) for the course -- this is a space for you to quickly ask me questions and connect with your classmates (it may be especially good for software-related questions).
+I have also created a [Discord server](https://discord.gg/gvr3kmm4) for the course -- this is a space for you to quickly ask me questions and connect with your classmates (it may be especially good for data-processing questions).

 \toc